Places to Visit Close to Aachen

 Cologne Cathedral

-Cologne offers iconic landmarks like the Gothic cathedral (free entry) and Rhine river cruises (€15–20).
-You can also enjoy fine dining along the promenade or shop at high-end boutiques on Schildergasse.
+Cologne offers iconic landmarks like the Gothic cathedral (free entry, around 6 million visitors per year according to Köln Tourismus) and Rhine river cruises (€15–€20).
+You can also enjoy fine dining along the promenade or shop at high-end boutiques on Schildergasse, one of Europe's busiest shopping streets.

 Tip: Book tickets for attractions online, when possible, to avoid long queues.